IBM Multicloud Manager

 IBM Multicloud Manager also allows you to define application templates that combine deployable workloads along with placement policies.
 This allows you to manage all components of an application as a single unit.
 Placement policies define where the application components should be deployed and how many replicas there should be.

-See IBM Multicloud Manager getting started for more introduction information.
+See IBM Multicloud Manager getting started and Preparing for IBM Multicloud Manager for more information.